Barbara Roche: Views on immigration

 Roche was a strong supporter of a liberal immigration policy to the United Kingdom, and advocated for increased immigration during her time as Minister of State for Asylum and Immigration.
-Among her reasons for this, she included using migration to free up skills shortages, respond to the country's ageing demography and for economic growth.
+Among her reasons for this, she included using migration to free up skills shortages, respond to the country's demographic ageing and for economic growth.

 In September 2000, she gave a speech outlining her desires to liberalize the United Kingdom's immigration policy, calling for what the government termed as 'managed migration'.
 She believed that the benefits of migration should be shown by emphasizing the ethnic diversity of the United Kingdom and migrants' contribution to the country, in similar ways to countries like the United States, Australia and Canada, for example.
 She also advocated for a "US style citizenship ceremony to ensure immigrants attached symbolic importance to their acceptance into British society."

 Similarly, Roche was also a supporter of multiculturalism, and attached this to her Jewishness and immigrant parents, stating; "My being Jewish informs me totally, informs my politics.
 I understand the otherness of ethnic groups.
 The Americans are ahead of us on things like multiple identity.
 I'm Jewish but I'm also a Londoner; I'm English but also British."

 After she quit parliamentary politics, she became chair of the Migration Museum Project, co-founded the Migration Matters Trust and several other organizations in the migration field.